 “Don’t ignore shade or gender — that’s ignoring my identification,” he stated.
 “Let’s celebrate the one’s matters, and let’s rejoice the one’s variations.”

-It’s the equal technique he takes in his leadership: he supports new teaching methods that cater to all of his college students and offers expert improvement guides for every workforce member, along with custodians.
+It’s the same approach he takes in his leadership: He supports new teaching methods that cater to all of his college students and offers expert improvement guides for every workforce member, including custodians.

 A 2018 record from a neighborhood education nonprofit discovered Denver public faculties are resegregating as gentrification pushes low-profit families out of certain neighborhoods.
 Against that backdrop, Atkins wants to ensure the environment at school is as inclusive as possible.